 Complaints can be lodged to the Board through a number of ways, letters, email faxed to the Director-General/CEO of the Board.
 Please remember to include the following details to enable speedy response:

 You can find this and more information about how the board works and how to make a complaint if there is a case of censorship at https://www.nfvcb.gov.ng/

 The National Broadcasting Commission Act

-Soft laws are documents produced by international organizations such as the United Nations to guide countries on how to protect human rights.
-Unlike the regional and international laws (treaties), these international documents are merely suggestions to countries on how they can protect the rights.
-These documents are called soft laws because countries are not free to decide if they want to adopt them or not.
+International organizations such as the United Nations produce documents to guide countries on how to protect human rights.
+These documents are called soft law.
+Unlike the regional and international laws (treaties), these international documents act as guidance to countries on how they can protect rights.
 They are sometimes referred to as Guidelines, Recommendations, Principles or Declarations.